yghlc/BigImageMapper/tutorial/Setting_running_on_ITSC.md

 # Setting and running this repo

-This file introduces how to setting the environment for this reso on the ITSC GPU clusters.
+This file introduces how to set the environment for this reso on the ITSC GPU clusters.
 It also provides a reference for setting and running on your own workstations.

 ## Setting on the ITSC GPU cluster